All J scholars should submit the arrival confirmation form and wait two weeks before applying for a California driver's license.

 Do not submit this form until you have attended a Maintaining Legal Status session and updated your SEVIS(US) address in Axess.

-We will validate records on Fridays (September 6, 13, 20, 27, October 4, 11).
+We will validate records on Fridays starting in September through the second week of October.
 Your record will be validated if your request is received by 8 am on the dates above.
 If you miss this deadline, your record will be validated on the following Friday.
 You can visit DMV/SSA 10 days after the validation date.

 The California drivers license and identification card have been declared as primary identification documents in this state by the California legislature.